miker704/Strife/patches2.md

     - Finalized Styles and Conversion from SCSS Vars to CSS for invite to dm video call modal.
     - Finalized Styles and Conversion from SCSS Vars to CSS for delete message modal.
     - Finalized Styles and Conversion from SCSS Vars to CSS for delete server modal.
     - Finalized Styles and Conversion from SCSS Vars to CSS for delete channel modal.
+    - Finalized Styles and Conversion from SCSS Vars to CSS for leave server modal.
 ## Backend Changes

 - Discord does allow channels with name of more than 100 characters long but instead of erroring out it splices the name after the 100 character and creates it.
 So changes to the backend to prevent channel if the name fails to fall in a specified range between 1 and 100 characters.